FaeBae9/beam_indigo/README.md

 **Bridging Empowerment, Achieving Mastery**

 *"Every journey begins with a single step.
 BEAM Indigo exists to help bridge the distance between who you are today and who you have the potential to become."*

+## Copyright

+© 2026 Bethany Campbell / WQM Enterprises.
+All Rights Reserved.

+BEAM Indigo and all associated source code, designs, documentation, branding, and content are the intellectual property of Bethany Campbell and WQM Enterprises.
+Unauthorized copying, distribution, modification, or commercial use is prohibited without prior written permission.